freia-lab/e3-gersemi/plc/README.txt

 		Changed the scaling of FT650-FT653: was 10 m3/h, real value is 3 m3/h - 50 slm (stanadard litre per minute).
 Changed
 		blocks DB321 and FC404
 		Changed the logic of SQ19 - transition from step 8 to 10.
 The old logic made that ususally set point for FT653 was not ready with ramping to 0 before the sequence stopped.
-This logic can be changede and the ramping down removed completely.
+This logic can be changed and the ramping down removed completely.
 Changed block: FC219.
+GERSEMI_PLC_20221_02_03 - KG, Fixed the bug in managing valve CV581 in SQ17 step 14 (closing the valve).
+The action of this step was
+		overwritten by action in the sequence for switching the 2K circuit exhaust (it was blocked in SQ13 but not SQ17).